Garrard County & Lancaster, Kentucky

 Garrard County’s population in 2010 was over 16,000 with around 4,000 of those residents living within the city limits of Lancaster, the county seat.
 There were 337 reported accidents in Garrard County in 2013 including motorcycle accidents, car wrecks, trucking accidents and other motor vehicle accidents.

 Call or e-mail the attorneys at Varellas & Varellas for a free, no-obligation consultation to discuss your rights and the way to avoid costly mistakes when an accident caused by someone else involving a motor vehicle, car, truck, airplane, or motorcycle has left you with injuries and medical bills.
-Our Garrard County and Lancaster, Kentucky lawyers can also help you recover compensation for the injuries suffered when there has been nursing home neglect and abuse or medical malpractice, or where you have become unable to work and need to pursue a workers’ compensation claim or a disability claim under social security or a long-term disability policy.
+Our Garrard County and Lancaster, Kentucky lawyers can also help you recover compensation for the injuries suffered when there has been nursing home neglect and abuse, or where you have become unable to work and need to pursue a disability claim under social security or a long-term disability policy.